Canva’s Rob Giglio: Building global go-to-market strategies that scale without losing the customer

 Listen now

-For the full conversation, including more on network-driven growth, building high-credibility local teams, and how to orchestrate launches across time zones and business calendars, listen to the full episode of In other words.
+For the full conversation, including more on network-driven growth, building high-credibility local teams, and how to orchestrate launches across time zones and business calendars, listen to the full episode of In Other Words.

 Listen now

-For the full conversation, including more on network-driven growth, building high-credibility local teams, and how to orchestrate launches across time zones and business calendars, listen to the full episode of In other words.
+For the full conversation, including more on network-driven growth, building high-credibility local teams, and how to orchestrate launches across time zones and business calendars, listen to the full episode of In Other Words.

 Rema Vasan, Head of North American Business Marketing at @ TikTok shares how culture drives business growth, why agility matters more than ever, and how AI is becoming a creative enabler.